filippoveronesi/FluffyDiscordBot/README.md

 # FluffyBot
-FluffyBot is a Discord's easy Bot for group chats.
+FluffyBot is a Discord's easy Bot for group chats created out of curiosity with some simple commands you can use.

 <p align="center">
   <img src="https://github.com/filippoveronesi/FluffyDiscordsBot/blob/main/img/online.png" alt="pwduser"/>